'Basketball Is Everything To Him': Interboro High School Basketball Manager Gets Shot Of Lifetime In Big Game

 Before the game, Colin’s dad, Wayne Jones, said he would be in tears.

 “Basketball is everything to him.
-Ever since he came up to high school, all he wanted to do was be part of the team,” Wayne Jones said.
+Ever since he came up to high school, all he wanted to do was be part of the team,” Jones said.

 His teammates say Colin runs a tight ship.